Subscribe to Blog via Email

 Posing in my Christmas dress in front of our tree.
 Guessing it was about 1967.

 Since real trees can quickly become a fire hazard, we couldn’t get the tree until a few days before Christmas.
 We would drive our truck around the farm looking for just the right tree.
 Since they are called evergreens, one might think they are ALWAYS green in color.
 That is definitely not the case!
 When we did find the greenest one, it often had a crooked trunk.
 After Daddy would cut the tree down with a saw, we’d haul it home.
-Leaving a trail of leaves, twigs and dirt dragging it from the door to the living room, we’d often find out the lower part of the tree would need trimming with an axe before it would fit in the stand.
-This involved getting the sticky tree sap on our fingers and clothes and being scratched on the hands, arms and face by the branches.
+We’d leave a trail of leaves, twigs and dirt from the door to the living room.
+Often the bottom would need trimming by an axe to fit in the stand.
+This involved sticky tree sap and scratches on the hands, arms and face.

 Then came the decorations.
-We had large multi-colored lights that got extremely hot, so they had to be covered with angel hair to protect the branches from getting too hot and catching on fire.
-This did create a nice soft glow but angel hair was made of spun glass and it would often cause cuts to the skin and would make me itch.
+We had large multi-colored lights that got extremely hot.
+We had to cover them with angel hair to protect the branches from getting too hot and catching on fire.
+It created a nice soft glow, but angel hair was made of spun glass.
+Handling it would often result in cuts to the skin and would make me itch.

 We usually didn’t hang many ornaments because Mother said the prettiest tree she ever saw was in Hatton where someone only had lights and tinsel.
 She explained how they put all of the tinsel on the tree by draping multiple strands over a pencil and then carefully placing them on a branch.
 These steps were repeated until their tree was covered with precisely placed tinsel.

 I imagine their tree was beautiful.
-However, have you ever worked with that clingly stuff?
-It has a mind of its own as it sticks to your hair, clothes and anything else it comes into close contact with.
-We also had to keep our distance from the tree because a human drew the tinsel off the tree like a magnet.
-Mother never got the tree of her dreams because none of us had the patience to place multiple strands upon a pencil and then transfer it to the tree, but we made the attempt.
+But, have you ever worked with that clingy stuff?
+It has a mind of its own.
+It sticks to hair, clothes and anything else it comes into close contact with.
+We had to keep our distance from the tree because a human drew the tinsel off the tree like a magnet.
+Mother never got the tree of her dreams.
+We’d start out doing it but quickly give up and just throw the strands on.

 Christmas Trees Before Kids